 - The different energy levels are denoted by integers such as n=1 or n=2 or n=3 and so on.
-These are called as quantum numbers.
-The range of quantum number may vary and begin from the lowest energy level (nucleus side n=1) to highest energy level.
+These are called quantum numbers.
+The range of quantum numbers may vary and begin from the lowest energy level (nucleus side n=1) to the highest energy level.
 Learn the concept of an Atomic number here.

 - The different energy levels or orbits are represented in two ways such as 1, 2, 3, 4… or K, L, M, N….. shells.
 The lowest energy level of the electron is called the ground state.
-Learn the concept of Valency here in detail.
+Learn the concept of Valency here in detail here.

 - The change in energy occurs when the electrons jump from one energy level to other.
 In an atom, the electrons move from lower to higher energy level by acquiring the required energy.
 However, when an electron loses energy it moves from higher to lower energy level.

 - 1st orbit (energy level) is represented as K shell and it can hold up to 2 electrons.

 - 2nd orbit (energy level) is represented as L shell and it can hold up to 8 electrons.

 - 3rd orbit (energy level) is represented as M shell and it can contain up to 18 electrons.

 - 4th orbit (energy level) is represented as N Shell and it can contain maximum 32 electrons.